ScottStevenWhite/swan-health/README.md

       - Portion guidance per family member, integrating:
         - Food portions (e.g., “Dad 600g curry + 1 toast + multivitamin”).
         - Supplements (e.g., “Mom 300g stew + 2 toast + prenatal with food”).
-    - This is critical:
     - The cook doesn’t manage five micro-meal plans; they cook once and plate according to guidance.

-11. **Make small tweaks to recipes when useful**
+11. **Make small tweaks to recipes when useful (phase 2+)**
+    - Initially, the planner only operates at **whole-recipe and portions** level.
-    - Planner (and later Autopilot) can propose micro-changes like:
+    - Later phases can propose micro-changes like:
       - “Use olive oil instead of butter for better fat profile.”
       - “Swap half the white rice for beans to boost fiber and protein.”
       - “Use reduced-sodium broth to respect low-sodium requirement.”